-Please note: This blog, so far at least, consists of re-edited and expanded versions of a series of articles originally published in Thailand’s Plus Seven magazine in 2020.
+Please note: This blog is – at the moment – in a rather confusing order.
+Everything but the latest consists of re-edited and expanded versions of a series of articles originally published in Thailand’s Plus Seven magazine in 2020.
 They have a continuous narrative, and so are arranged in the opposite order to a traditional blog, ie. oldest first.
 This means that the arrows at the bottom “Previous/Next Post” are the wrong way around – you’ll figure it out.
+But I have just decided to continue writing.
+I’ll have a think about structure another day.
+It’s late now…

 First published June 13th 2020 “Monks – all is burning.
 And what is the all that is burning?” – The Fire Sermon, Samyuta Nikaya 35.28 I had a fairly typical upbringing in England.
 In some respects, anyway, but certainly insofar as: you can safely assume that Buddhist monks weren’t really something that I thought aboutContinue reading “Prologue: “Monks, All is Burning””